 Surrey County Council published its Corporate Parenting Strategy 2023-2025 in January 2024.
-This interim report provides an update on progress in delivery of the strategy and should be read in conjunction with the original strategy which can be found on our website on our Corporate Parenting web pages Surrey County Council Surrey County Council.
+This interim report provides an update on progress in delivery of the strategy and should be read in conjunction with the original strategy which can be found on our website on our Corporate Parenting web pages Surrey County Council's Corporate Parenting Board and Strategy - Surrey County Council.
 Young people have developed an easy-to-read version of the Strategy which will be uploaded to our Corporate Parenting website too